Skip to main content

 💎 Prologue: The Dawn of a Transition

 Modern higher education is undergoing a digital revolution, with AI-powered chatbots emerging as a significant catalyst.
-These tools have evolved beyond mere automated responders to become facilitators reshaping the academic and research landscape.
+These tools have evolved beyond mere automated responders to become facilitators, reshaping the academic and research landscape.
 This article aims to present a balanced, scholarly examination of these bots' constructive roles, their applications, and the associated precautionary measures.

 Fostering Academic Support and Personalized Learning